tsunar2002/ds-fall-2025-tue/README.md

 ## Homework Submission
 - All homework is due at 12:01pm (noon) the day before the next class
-- Submit GitHub links to your completed exercises
+- Submit GitHub PR links to your completed exercises